Sitecore-Hackathon/2026-The-Paprika-Prophets/README.md

 ⟹ Best Marketplace App for Sitecore AI

 ## Description
 **Component Forge** is a Sitecore Marketplace app that dramatically accelerates component development in SitecoreAI.
 While AI-powered code generation tools are widely available today, scaffolding the Sitecore side — templates, renderings, variants, styles, and demo content — remains a tedious, manual process.
 Component Forge bridges that gap: it analyzes screenshots or HTML of your design, generates complete Sitecore item definitions, and produces Content SDK–compatible Next.js component code ready to paste into your codebase.
-From design to working component in minutes, not hours.
+From design to working component in minutes — not hours — with a human in the loop.

 ## Video link
 ⟹ Provide a video highlighing your Hackathon module submission and provide a link to the video.
 You can use any video hosting, file share or even upload the video to this repository. _Just remember to update the link below_